-Ian Drysdale is the Honduras Coordinator of the Healthy Reefs for Healthy People Initiative.
+Ian Drysdale is the Honduras Coordinator of the Healthy Reefs for Healthy People Initiative since 2010.
 He is in charge of data collection, AGRRA training, as well as the development of partner relations and other outreach and media efforts in Honduras.
 Ian has an undergraduate degree in Environmental Engineering and is currently writing his thesis for a Sustainable Development master’s degree.
-Over the years he has worked on different projects with The Nature Conservancy (TNC), World Wildlife Fund (WWF), Conservation International (CI), International Resources Group (IRG), Coral Reef Alliance (CORAL), United States Agency for International Development (USAID) and CARE.
+Over the years he has worked on different projects with The Nature Conservancy (TNC), World Wildlife Fund (WWF), Conservation International (CI), Coral Reef Alliance (CORAL), United States Agency for International Development (USAID) and CARE.
 He resides on the island of Roatan, Honduras with his wife Jenny Myton, working on reef protection and management since 2002.

 Ana Giró Petersen

 Ana Giró Petersen is the Guatemalan Coordinator for the Healthy Reefs Initiative and is based in Guatemala City.
-She earned her degree in Marine Science and Aquaculture from the University of San Carlos and is currently writing her thesis for a Masters Degree in Environmental Science (University of Cádiz).
+Earned her degree in Marine Science and Aquaculture from the University of San Carlos and is currently writing her thesis for a Masters Degree in Environmental Science (University of Cádiz).
 She has participated in reef ecology monitoring programs and has worked for many years in the Caribbean Coast of Guatemala carrying out reef research geared towards conservation.
 She worked as a professor of the University of San Carlos of Guatemala from 2009 – 2013, teaching oceanography and coral reef ecology, and has also worked in different projects for the United States Agency for International Development (USAID), Global Environmental Fund (GEF) and local NGOs.
 She is a passionate scuba diver and loves underwater photography.